damwhit/harvest_helper/README.md

 * Paperclip
 * Testing with rspec and Capybara

+### Setup
+Create databases for test and development environments

 ### Testing
 All testing in Harvest Helper was done via [RSpec-rails](https://github.com/rspec/rspec-rails).
 I used [shoulda matchers](https://github.com/thoughtbot/shoulda-matchers) to test database validations and relationships.
 Our coverage was tested using [simplecov](https://github.com/colszowka/simplecov).